MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 Activity logs cover all of a user's behaviors and interactions with your network and its assets.
 You want to pay particular attention to two types of log files:

-- **Sign-in logs**: Hold details about all user activity and the applications that requested them.
+- **Sign-in logs**: Sign-in logs hold details about all user activity and the applications that requested authentication for sign-in.
-- **Audit logs**: Show what a user or group did while they were signed in to your network.
+- **Audit logs**: Audit logs show what a user or group did while signed in to your network.

 Security logs represent a list of the exceptions found in the activity logs.
-It's important to pay attention to two key log files:
+It's important to pay attention to two key security log files:

-- **Risky sign-ins**: Hold data about user accounts where the sign-in behavior is inconsistent with earlier sign-in attempts.
+- **Risky sign-ins**: Risky sign-in logs hold data about user accounts in which the sign-in behavior is inconsistent with earlier sign-in attempts.
-- **Users flagged for risk**: Show all users who have been flagged as a risky user.
+- **Users flagged for risk**: Logs of users flagged for risk show all users who are flagged as risky users.

 For the moment, though, you're interested in tracking only user sign-ins and activity logs.

 ## Azure sign-in log files

 Sign-in log files hold a copy of all attempts to sign in to your network.
-The logs track only traditional sign-ins that use user credentials.
+The logs track only traditional sign-ins that used user credentials.
 The sign-in log files don't record automatic authentication that's used in server-to-server connections.

 You can use sign-in log files to identify: